Doors of tolerance start to open for gay Muslims?

 Other countries punish homosexuality with fines, jail or lashes, coupled

-with social stigma and blaming Western culture for introducing gay
+and blaming Western culture for introducing gay

 lifestyles.